connorjdunning/osr-webring-chromium/README.md

+**Mr.Ygg,
+You can have ownership over this repo whenever you wish (or I can scrap it if you'd rather).
+I'm willing to work on or maintain a Chromium port.**

 # The OSR Webring Plugin

-This is my attempt at recreating a webring, "... a collection of websites linked together in a circular structure, and usually organized around a specific theme, often educational or social."
+>This is my attempt at recreating a webring, "... a collection of websites linked together in a circular structure, and usually organized around a specific theme, often educational or social."
 In this particular case the "specific theme" is around Old School Roleplaying games.
 Very educational!

+*-Totality of Ygg*

 ## Installation

-You can install this at Firefox Browser Add-Ons  https://addons.mozilla.org/en-US/firefox/addon/the-osr-webring/

-The Add-On will open a Sidebar (View->Sidebar) where you can coast through various OSR sites and read whatever strikes your fancy.
+Currently, you can:
+* Clone the repo and load as an unpacked extension
+* Download a [release](https://github.com/connorjdunning/osr-webring-chromium/releases) and drag the .crx file onto your **Manage Extension** page in Chrome/Brave/Edge

 ## Adding your Blog